ahimta/speed-dial-quantum/README.md

   script is used)
 - `Alt` shortcuts don't work properly on Firefox Windows:sweat_smile:
 - Watching files seems to stop after a couple of minutes:sweat_smile:
+- Error reporting (using Sentry) doesn't seem to work:sweat_smile:

 ## Todo